FoxxMD/context-mod/docs/operator/gettingStarted.md

 If you are also the moderator of the subreddit the bot will be running you should check out the [moderator getting started guide.](/docs/subreddit/gettingStarted.md#setup-wiki-page)

-You might also be interested in these [quick tips for using the web interface](/docs/webInterface.md)
+You might also be interested in these [quick tips for using the web interface](/docs/webInterface.md).
+Additionally, on the dashboard click the **Help** button at the top of the page to get a guided tour of the dashboard.